 The biggest key to turning blockchain's potential into reality is a collaborative effort among banks to create the network necessary to support global payments.
 Banks need to look at the bigger picture and work together and with non-banks to help define the backbone that can underpin a universally accepted, ubiquitous global payment system that can transform how banks execute transactions.

 According to Harvard Business Review, blockchain will do to banks what the internet did to media.
 When it comes to banks and financial organizations of this day, blockchain has the potential to solve a lot of problems.
 Blockchain technology possesses all the attractive characteristics needed by a reliable technology involving money matters.
 It is safe, secure, de-centralized, transparent as well as relatively cheaper.

 Blockchain provides a very high level of safety and security when it comes to exchanging data, information, and money.
 It also allows users to take advantage of the transparent network infrastructure along with low operational costs with the aid of decentralization.
 These characteristics make blockchain reliable, promising and an in-demand solution for the banking and finance industry.

-Senior Vice President, BFSI at Birlasoft
+Former Senior Vice President, BFSI at Birlasoft